 If you are heading southbound, park on the north side of the bridge and follow a partially overgrown gated access road until it meets up with the main trail.

 Location: Royston area

 Difficulty: This is a very short trail (approximately 10 minutes to the falls), but well worth it if you are already in the area.
-The narrow trail follows a bit of a ridge, and isn’t very well maintained.
+The narrow trail follows a bit of a ridge that isn’t very well maintained.
 However, someone was kind enough to mark the trail with orange flag tape, so if in doubt, follow the tape until you reach the waterfall.
 The descent down to the river is also very steep, but doable with caution and sturdy footwear.
 There are ropes if you need them.

 If you prefer not to descend down to the river bed, you can still get a great view of the waterfall.
 About 1/4 of the way down the roped section (the easiest part), hang a right on the trodden path.
-You will discover a great vantage point that is perfect for taking pictures of the waterfall.
+You will discover a great vantage point that is perfect for taking pictures of the falls.